 This board incorporates the system board, ISA I/O, and PCI IDE into one board that provides a total PC solution.
-The motherboard, a Pentium IIITM / Pentium IIITM / CeleronTM microprocessor based PC/Micro ATX system, supports ISA Bus and AGP and PCI Local Bus to support upgrades to your system performance.
-It is ideal for multi-tasking and fully supports MS-DOS, Windows, Windows NT, Novell, OS/2, Windows9x, UNIX, SCO UNIX etc. This manual also explains how to install the motherboard for operation and how to setup your CMOS configuration with the BIOS setup program.
+The motherboard, CeleronTM processor based PC/AT system, with ISA Bus, AGP Bus and PCI Local Bus to support upgrades to your system performance.
+It is ideal for multitasking and fully supports MS-DOS, Windows, Windows NT, Novell, OS/2, Windows9x, UNIX, SCO UNIX etc. This manual also explains how to install the motherboard for operation, and how to setup your CMOS configuration with the BIOS setup program.